-The MML Electron Microscopy Facility consists of three transmission electron microscopes (TEM), two scanning electron microscopes (SEM), a specimen preparation laboratory, and an image analysis and computational laboratory.
+The MML Electron Microscopy Facility consists of three transmission electron microscopes (TEM), three scanning electron microscopes (SEM), a specimen preparation laboratory, and an image analysis and computational laboratory.

 The TEMs in the facility are an FEI Titan 80-300, JEOL JEM3010, and an FEI CM30.
-The SEMs are a Hitachi S4700 field-emission SEM and JEOL JSM6400 microscope.
+The SEMs are a Hitachi S4700 and JEOL JSM7100 field-emission SEMs and a JEOL JSM6400 LaB6 SEM.
 Instrumentation details can be found here.

 The specimen preparation facility includes precision ion polishers and ion milling tools, precision thinning and lapping wheels, dimple grinders, ultrasonic coring tools, and other miscellaneous tools.
 The image analysis/computational laboratory has workstations with high-resolution image simulation, crystal structure building and modeling, image digitalization and processing as well as software for X-ray energy dispersive spectroscopy (XEDS), electron energy loss spectroscopy (EELS), electron back-scattered diffraction (EBSD), electron tomography, electron holography, and high-resolution TEM data analysis.

 Electron microscopy is used to characterize the structure and composition of materials at the nanometer scale to better understand and improve their properties.
 New measurement techniques in electron microscopy are being developed and applied to materials science research.